-One of the opening ceremony highlights was a demonstration by our trainee guide dog, Ria, led by Zara, our Guide Dog Mobility Instructor.
+One of the opening ceremony highlights was a demonstration by our trainee guide dog, Ria, led by Zara, a Guide Dog Mobility Instructor.

-We would like to thank Mr Seah for gracing the event and celebrating GDAB’s 10th Anniversary with us.
+We would like to thank our Guest-of-Honour, Mr Seah Kian Peng, for gracing the event and celebrating GDAB’s 10th Anniversary with us.

 Event Attracted 400 Participants!

 The “Sighted Guide Challenge” was built to simulate the experience of moving around without sight.
-Blind-folded participants were taught to use the mobility cane to walk through obstacles and had to learn to trust the people who were guiding them.
-The challenge drew a lot of participants, especially amongst the curious children.
+Blind-folded participants were taught to use the white cane to navigate obstacles and had to learn to trust those who guided them.
+The challenge drew a lot of participants, especially amongst curious children.

-Towards the evening, one of our guide dog teams, Dennis and Melba, made a shopping trip to Cold Storage.
-This way, the public would be able to see how a guide dog guides their visually-impaired handlers.
+In the evening, one of our guide dog teams, Dennis and Melba, made an impromptu shopping trip to Cold Storage.
+The public had the opportunity to witness how a guide dog assisted a visually-impaired handler.

 Dennis and Melba were so popular!
-Melba focused on her duty really well and was not distracted even though there was a big group of people following them.
+Melba focused on her duty really well and was not distracted despite drawing attention from a big group of people who followed them.